kena0ki/gifp/README.md

 ## Features
  - Play and stop animated GIFs
- - Share the page using shareable URL, which is generated on click the Load button.
+ - Share the page using shareable URL, which is generated on click the load button.